Sing (My Chemical Romance song): 2011 charity version

 In March 2011, an earthquake and tsunami struck Japan and devastated the country.
 Soon after the event, the hashtag "SINGItForJapan" began to spread on Twitter; this inspired the band as a whole, particularly Toro, to re-record "Sing" in order to release it as a charity single.
 The version, titled "#SINGItForJapan", features a full orchestra replacing the synths used on the original track; the band also noted how "classic Japanese themes" were incorporated into the orchestration as a form of tribute.
 The band also collected submissions from fans, who had taken pictures and recorded videos of themselves holding messages of support for those affect by the earthquake.

 This culminated with the charity single's release on iTunes on April 14, 2011, accompanied by a music video; profits from the single and its accompanying t-shirt went to the Red Cross to support humanitarian efforts in the region.
-The video features footage of survivors in Japan, alongside the aforementioned fan contributions; it has ranked low on retrospective rankings of the band's music videos, but the artwork contributed by the band's fanbase received praise.
+The video features footage of survivors in Japan, alongside the aforementioned fan contributions.
+It has ranked low on retrospective rankings of the band's music videos, but the artwork contributed by the band's fanbase received praise, and Aliya Chaudhry of Kerrang! called both the video and its show of solidarity with Japan "incredibly moving".